Roy Schuening: Pre-draft

 Schuening was considered one of the top NCAA offensive guards in the nation by many sources.
-However Scheuning has never started an NFL game and has only one appearance in an NFL game to his credit.

-Schuening was mentioned in several articles and on several blogs as a potential first-day pick for the 2008 NFL draft.
+Schuening was mentioned in several articles and on several blogs as a potential first-day pick for the 2008 NFL Draft.
 During ESPN's All-American team announcement, they stated that "In a year where few guards have grabbed the attention of NFL scouts; Schuening has grabbed it week after week after week."